Gov. Asa Hutchinson responds to federal vaccine mandate

 While the Senate bill is set to be law early next year, federal law supersedes state law and the governor says he isn’t going without a fight.

 “Let me finally articulate some action items that we want to follow up on.
 First of all, we intend to fight the federal mandate that has been passed down.
-We’ll fight in a couple of different directions," said Hutchinson.
-"First of all as I spoke with the attorney general we will support the litigation effort and challenging the OSHA rules that she anticipates filing shortly,” the governor added.
+We’ll fight in a couple of different directions," Hutchinson said.
+"First of all as I spoke with the attorney general we will support the litigation effort and challenging the OSHA rules that she anticipates filing shortly."

 Governor Hutchinson is not alone, Arkansas Attorney General Leslie Rutledge is speaking out saying the vaccine rule is illegal and she will also help fight it in federal court.